ActivityWatch/aw-server-rust/aw-sync/README.md

 **Note:** this documents usage for testing, it is not yet ready for production usage.

-It assumes you're running temporary aw-server instances.
+It assumes you're running a temporary aw-server instances.

 ### Pushing to the sync directory